ERJLM/Deep-Q-Learning-in-Autonomous-Driving/README.md

 There are used two models, a segmentation model and a model trained by DQL, responsible for choosing the next area to segment.
 The chosen architecture for the segmentation model was DeepLabV3 with a ResNet50 backbone, a well-established model known for its effectiveness in segmentation tasks.
 The segmentation model operates in binary mode.
 For the Deep Q-Network (DQN), the model used in the DQL, is used a customized convolutional neural network (CNN).
-The objective of the agent is to utilize the DQN to select the optimal order for segmenting 16 regions.
-Following this selection, the segmentation model would be employed to segment each region.
-The agent's task was to prioritize the most valuable regions.
+The objective of the agent is to utilize the DQN to select the optimal order for segmenting 16 regions, prioritizing the most valuable ones.
+Following each selection, the segmentation model is employed to segment the selected region.